Introduction to MySQL Cluster

-- If a failure occurs will there be the data loss that is worth needed to be taken into consideration in those several seconds of the failure.
+- If a failure occurs will there be the data loss that is worth needed to be taken into consideration in those several seconds of the failure?

-- The number of the operations involved in the transaction should be greater in the count(such as 1000 of operations in a single transaction) to run them parallelly on different nodes to increase performance.
-However, if the number of operations is less such as 10 operations in the single transaction then it will not be preferable to distribute the task on multiple nodes to run the operations of transaction parallelly and collect the results as it will negatively affect the performance.
+- The number of the operations involved in the transaction should be greater in the count(such as 1000 operations in a single transaction) to run them parallelly on different nodes to increase performance.
+However, if the number of operations is less such as 10 operations in the single transaction then it will not be preferable to distribute the task on multiple nodes to run the operations of the transaction parallelly and collect the results as it will negatively affect the performance.

 - Taking into consideration the type of request of data from the applications.
-Such as whether the retrieval is based upon the primary key of database tables involving few joins on multiple tables or the complete scan of the table records involving joins on other tables that return huge volumes of data in ten thousands of rows.
+Such as whether the retrieval is based upon the primary key of database tables involving few joins on multiple tables or the complete scan of the table records involving joins on other tables that return huge volumes of data in ten thousand of rows.
 For applications with the second case as the scenario, clusters can be preferred as a solution to it for increasing the performance of the application.

 Performance Metrics of MySQL Cluster

-Using the MySQL clusters in huge databases to manage them surely proves to be much profitable and there is a significant increase in the performance of the application if it is data-centric which is mostly the case in real-time application.
+Using the MySQL clusters in huge databases to manage them surely proves to be much profitable and there is a significant increase in the performance of the application if it is data-centric which is mostly the case in real-time applications.
 Some of the performance metrics of MySQL clusters are listed below:

 - Scalability: We ca scale-dynamically, scale-out, or scale-in.
 For cost-effectiveness, we generally scale out by using more applications and nodes of data per cluster or increasing the number of CPU threads or adding more space/ memory to each of the data nodes.

 - Failover: Whenever there is any failure of the database, the sub-second failover facility makes sure that the service is not interrupted.